cross-solutions/smart-notes/README.md

 # Smart Notes

-A note-taking app powered by Google services such as Google Sign In and Firebase ML Vision.
+A note-taking app using Google services such as Google Sign In, Google Drive, and Firebase ML Vision.

 This is an entry to FlutterPH's Online Hackathon.